Working remotely offers freedom and flexibility, but it also comes with special considerations for digital nomad taxes.

 Foreign Earned Income Exclusion (FEIE)

-With Foreign Earned Income Exclusion (FEIFE), digital nomads can exclude up to $112,000 (2022) of their income earned overseas from US taxable income — $112,000 for tax year 2022, and $120,000 for tax year 2023.
+With the Foreign Earned Income Exclusion (FEIE), digital nomads can exclude a certain portion of their income earned overseas from US taxable income — $112,000 for tax year 2022, and $120,000 for tax year 2023.
 Digital nomads must meet one of these two tests to be eligible for FEIE:

-- – Bona Fide Residence Test: If you are a tax resident of a country and are subject to the taxation laws of that country, then you can file an FEIE report on your tax return, as long as you’ve lived there for at least 1 calendar year
+Bona Fide Residence Test: If you are a tax resident of a country and are subject to the taxation laws of that country, then you can file an FEIE report on your tax return, as long as you’ve lived there for at least one calendar year.

-- – Physical Presence Test: Another way to be eligible for FEIE is to prove that you’ve been outside the US for 330 days in any 365 day period, that doesn’t necessarily have to be a calendar year
+Physical Presence Test: Another way to be eligible for the FEIE is to prove that you’ve been outside the US for 330 days in any 365-day period.
+(This doesn’t necessarily have to be a calendar year.)

-When you qualify for FEIE, you can exclude up to $112,000 (2022) of foreign earned income.
-FEIE-compliant digital nomads will also be able to come to the US for vacations and holidays, as long as they don’t make any moves that would indicate to the IRS that they intend to take up residence in the US again.
+FEIE-compliant digital nomads will also be able to come to the US for vacations and holidays, as long as they don’t make any moves that would indicate to the IRS that they intend to take up residence there again.

 Foreign Tax Credit (FTC)

 If you’re a resident of a foreign country and pay income taxes in your new home country, the Foreign Tax Credit (FTC) allows you to deduct those tax payments from your US tax bill.
-For example, let’s say you owe $2000 to the US but paid a $500 tax credit to Spain.
+For example, let’s say you owe $2,000 to the US but already paid a $500 tax credit to Spain.
 With the FTC, you can subtract that $500 you paid to Spain from your US tax bill, and end up owing the US government just the remaining $1,500 in taxes.

 Worldwide, the number of people who identify as digital nomads is growing, and countries are vying to attract them